TheMikerik/TheMikerik/README.md

 ### [Nezávodím Pomáhám App](https://nezavodim-pomaham.cz)
 - A gamified fitness app built for a client.
 It features GPS tracking, leaderboards, and paid challenges — 100% of the proceeds from these go directly to charity, with no profit taken.
-- STACK: Flutter · Dart · Swift · Java · Supabase · Powersync · Sentry
+- STACK: Flutter · Swift · Java · Supabase · Powersync · Sentry

 ## 📊 Languages I Use
 <p align="center">